Skip to main content

 Office of Climate Change and Health Equity (OCCHE)

-The HHS Office of the Assistant Secretary for Health established OCCHE on August 30, 2021 in response to President Joe Biden’s Executive Order Tackling the Climate Crisis at Home and Abroad.
-This is the first office of its kind at the national level to address climate change and health equity.
-The Office’s mission is to protect vulnerable communities who disproportionately bear the brunt of pollution and climate-driven disasters, such as drought and wildfires, at the expense of public health.
+The HHS Office of the Assistant Secretary for Health established OCCHE on August 30, 2021, in response to EO 14008, Tackling the Climate Crisis at Home and Abroad.
+This is the first Office of its kind at the national level to address climate change and health equity.
+The Office’s mission is to protect vulnerable communities that disproportionately bear the brunt of pollution and climate-driven disasters, such as drought and wildfires, at the expense of public health.

 • Learn more about OCCHE